Broad City finale: Why those bold broads meant so much to me as a millennial

 They go to birthday parties, dabble in the city's nightlife and mix recreational substances.
 They hustle for Lil Wayne tickets, and awkwardly try to date IRL just as apps like Tinder and Bumble are starting to take off.

 Along the way, they've taught me some important life lessons -- most of all the irreplaceable value of authenticity.
-Oh, how I'm going to miss these broads when Broad City ends for good Thursday night.
+Oh, how I'm going to miss these broads when the Comedy Central show ends for good Thursday night.

 The show celebrates all different types of people.
 Ilana, for example, expresses her bisexuality without judgment.
 In fact, the show supports Ilana's attempt to "find herself a lady."
 As a confident single gay man, I've appreciated the show's portrayal of the real complexities of dating, same sex or otherwise.